jaredpalmer/formik/README.md

   /** The name of the Formik field to be updated upon change */
   name: string;
   ...
-  // the rest of the React Native `TextInput` props
+  // the rest of the React Native's `TextInput` props }
-}

 export default class FormikReactNativeTextInput extends React.Component<FormikReactNativeTextInputProps, {}> {